12 Days

 Physical Fitness

 The trek takes you through a series of trails, passing through forests, climbing uphill, and descending.
 This demands strong physical health and boosts your physical strength after completing the trek.
 It trains your muscles, building your strength and endurance.
-As this trek covers approximately 177 km in just 12 days, it will reward you with personal development and physical fitness upon completion.
+As this trek covers approximately 177 km over 12 days, it will reward you with personal growth and improved physical fitness upon completion.

 Some helpful tips for the Manaslu Circuit Trek